 The Leaders League, founded in Paris, also provides for a ranking of international arbitration law firms based on individual countries.
 Criteria taken into consideration for this ranking include the reputation of the firm, its size, the seniority of its partners, its managing directors, the level of education of associates, the number, prestige and diversity of the firm’s cases and growth in the firm’s turnover.

-In the listing of leading French law firms in International Arbitration in 2019, in first place are Dechert, Shearman & Sterling and White & Case, followed by Bredin Prat, Freshfields, Quinn Emanuel Urquhart & Sullivan and Three Crowns.
-The ranking further provides for a list of other recommended law firms, including smaller arbitration boutique practices such as Aceris Law.
+In the listing of leading French law firms in International Arbitration in 2020, in first place are Dechert, Shearman & Sterling and White & Case, followed by Bredin Prat, Freshfields, Quinn Emanuel Urquhart & Sullivan and Three Crowns, as was the case in 2019.
+The ranking further provides for a list of other recommended law firms, including arbitration boutique practices such as Aceris Law LLC.

 While the Global Arbitration Review is the newest entrant in terms of lawyer and law firm rankings, the GAR 30 and GAR 100 also provide rankings of leading firms.
 The GAR 30 is an overview of the thirty “busiest” arbitration practices, generated from the size and number of disputes argued in the past two years.
 The methodology used by GAR is a rather complex method of comparison of the following:

-- The number of merits and jurisdictional hearings which took place in a two-year period and the amount of money at stake;
+- The number of merits and jurisdictional hearings of above USD 10 million which took place in a two-year period and the amount of money at stake (cases smaller than USD 10 million are ignored, except as a tie-breaker);

-- The number of hours billed in the past two years;
+- The number of hours billed to arbitration in the past two years;

-- The number of lawyers at the firm who were peer-selected for inclusion in Who is Who Legal: Arbitration (a sister publication);
+- The number of lawyers at the firm who were peer-selected for inclusion in Who is Who Legal: Arbitration and Who is Who Legal Future Leaders: Arbitration;

 - The number of pending cases in which firm’s members have been appointed as arbitrators.